bids-standard/bids-specification/src/04-modality-specific-files/29-motion.md

       └─ motion\
          └─ sub-<label>[_ses-<label>]_task-<label>_channels.tsv
 ```
-This file is RECOMMENDED as it makes it easy to browse or query over larger collections of datasets.
-The required columns are channel `name` and `type`.
-Channels should appear in the table in the same order they do in the motion data file (`*_motion.tsv`).
+This file is REQUIRED as it makes it easy to browse or query over larger collections of datasets.
+The REQUIRED columns are channel `name`, `type`, `tracked_point`, `tracking_system`, `component` and `unit`.
 Any number of additional columns may be added to provide additional information about the channels.
 The `*_channels.tsv` file should give additional information about individual recorded channel, some of which my not be found summarised in `TrackingSystems`.

-The columns of the Channels description table stored in `*_channels.tsv` are:
+The columns of the channels description table stored in `*_channels.tsv` are:

 MUST be present: